Self hosted

 3. Run the sudo docker-compose up -d command to deploy the Vaultwarden instance.

-By leveraging Docker Compose, users can efficiently manage their Vaultwarden deployments while reducing the complexity of manual configuration.
+By using Docker Compose, users can efficiently manage their Vaultwarden deployments while reducing the complexity of manual configuration.

 Vaultwarden Setup FAQs

-1. What is Vaultwarden, and how does it differ from the official Bitwarden server?
+1. How does it differ from the official Bitwarden server?

 2. How do I install Vaultwarden?

-Vaultwarden can be easily installed using Docker.
-Simply pull the Vaultwarden Docker image from the upstream repository using the sudo docker command: sudo docker pull vaultwarden/server:latest.
-You can also deploy Vaultwarden using Docker Compose for streamlined configuration and management.
+Pull the Vaultwarden Docker image from the upstream repository using the sudo docker command: sudo docker pull vaultwarden/server:latest.
+You can also deploy Vaultwarden using Docker Compose.

-3. Can I use Vaultwarden with my preferred web browser?
+3. Can I use Vaultwarden with any browser?

 4. Is Vaultwarden secure?

-Vaultwarden is designed with security in mind, offering features such as support for YubiKey, self-signed certificates for secure connections, and the option to disable user registration.
-Additionally, the open-source nature of Vaultwarden means that it benefits from ongoing community contributions and updates, ensuring that the software remains secure and up-to-date.
+Vaultwarden is designed with security in mind, offering features such as YubiKey, self-signed certificates for secure connections, and the option to disable user registration.

 5. How does Vaultwarden handle persistent data and storage?